JoaoTonet/JoaoTonet/README.md

 <h3 align="center">About me</h3>

-- 🎓 I’m currently a computer engineering student at Federal University of Itajubá. - [UNIFEI](https://www.linkedin.com/school/unifei/)
+- 🎓 I graduated in Computer Engineering from the Federal University of Itajubá - [UNIFEI](https://www.linkedin.com/school/unifei/).
+- 📚 I’m currently pursuing a master's degree in Computer Science and Technology at Itajubá, specializing in Computational Mathematics.
-- 💻 I’m currently learning web development using ReactJS and NodeJS.
+- 💻 I’m currently working at [ProntLife](https://portal.prontlife.com.br/) as a Software Engineer, focusing on Java backend and Angular frontend development.

 <!--
 **JoaoTonet/JoaoTonet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.